 Methotrexate elimination is reduced in patients with a third distribution space (ascites, pleural effusions).
-Such patients require especially careful monitoring for toxicity, and require dose reduction or, in some spc (IE) Metoject solution for injection in pre-filled pen National version: 11/2021 cases, discontinuation of methotrexate administration.
+Such patients require especially careful monitoring for toxicity, and require dose reduction or, in some cases, discontinuation of methotrexate administration.
 Pleural effusions and ascites should be drained prior to initiation of methotrexate treatment (see section 5.2).